The next PS5 restock is today: Here's where to get a PlayStation 5 in time for Christmas

 PS5 at Best Buy

 Missed out on today's Walmart restock?
 No worries: The Sony PS5 God of War Ragnarok bundle is also available at Best Buy.
-You can use the button below to check the retailer's current stock of PS5s.
+You can use the button below to check the retailer's current stock of PS5s, and reserve one for in-store pick-up.

 Sony PS5 God of War Ragnarok bundle, $559